 - Per API & ASME Specifications, creates a full penetration weld that is 100% X-Ray / UTI compatible.

 - The attachment system serves as an internal line-up clamp.

-SCRs are always build using single-side girth welds, mostly for cost and convenience.
-Most fatigue design guidelines have historically penalise single-side butt welds.
+SCRs are always built using single-side girth welds, mostly for cost and convenience.
+Most fatigue design guidelines have historically penalised single-side butt welds.
 However, there is mounting evidence that single-sided girth welds done under carefully controlled conditions can outperform their nominal design curves.